 Your safety is the most important consideration when buying a motorcycle helmet.
 If you are unsure about what size is best for you, come into one of our stores and a GetGeared advisor will be more than happy to help.

-Motorcycle helmets are the most important part of any riders gear.
+Motorcycle helmets are the most important part of any motorcycle riders gear.
 A helmet’s job is to protect your head during impact, preventing or reducing head injury and saving your life.
-And there is a lot more to helmets than providing a hard shell between you and the outside world.
+There is a lot more to helmets than just providing a hard shell between you and the outside world.

 Motorcycle helmets are constructed from four mains parts: The hard outer shell, the EPS liner, the chin strap and the comfort lining.